Bupa Global's approach to the General Data Protection Regulation

 As Bupa Global generally acts as a data controller for the provision of our services, we will not complete questionnaires that are designed to carry out due diligence on data processors.
 When processing personal information as a data controller Bupa Global has direct legal obligations for compliance with relevant data protection laws as well as complying with our internal privacy standards.
 We recognise, however, that our customers wish to ensure that all of their service providers are committed to safeguarding information to the highest standard.
 We are happy to discuss specific areas of concern, and brokers should raise any such issues with their usual Bupa Global contact.

-What frameworks are in place to ensure that Bupa effectively manages privacy issues?
+What frameworks ensure that Bupa effectively manages privacy issues?

 Bupa Global’s privacy framework is built out of Bupa’s enterprise level privacy, information security and risk policies.

 Bupa Global’s policy and governance structures relating to privacy are designed with the accountability principle of the GDPR in mind.